College of Science and Health > Admission & Aid > Graduate Admission & Aid > Newly Admitted Graduate Students > Next Steps

 1 E. Jackson Blvd.

-Textbooks for courses offered at Naperville and O'Hare campuses, as well as textbooks for online learning courses can be purchased at mbsdirect.net
+Textbooks for online learning courses can be purchased at mbsdirect.net.

-If you plan to drive to campus, parking facilities are available to DePaul students at teh Lincoln Park Campus.
-For information on parking rates and locations, please visit the Parking Services website at parkingservices.depaul.edu
+If you plan to drive to campus, parking facilities are available to DePaul students at the Lincoln Park Campus.
+For information on parking rates and locations, please visit the Parking Services website at parkingservices.depaul.edu.

 DePaul does not have parking facilities at the Loop Campus.
 However, many nearby parking facilities offer a reduced rate for DePaul students.
 Please contact Parking Services at (773) 325-7275 for a current list of participating parking facilities.